What’s the Deal With Menopause and Hair Loss?

 Female pattern hair loss isn’t dangerous, so your response to it will come down to how severe the thinning is and how much it bothers you.
 Doing nothing is always an option, too.

 If you’re hoping to prevent your hair from continuing to thin, your best bet is likely minoxidil (Rogaine).
 This topical treatment is the only FDA-approved option for treating female pattern baldness.
+Alloy now offers oral minoxidil, which improves blood flow to hair follicles to stimulate regrowth and reduce hair shedding.
+This medication may provide broader and more consistent results compared to topical minoxidil, making it an effective option for women with widespread hair thinning.
 Minoxidil doesn’t work for everyone, so if it fails your doctor might suggest drugs like spironolactone (also a high blood pressure drug) or ketoconazole (an antifungal) that have shown some promise for thinning hair.
 Your doctor might also recommend birth control pills (to regulate hormone levels) or hormone replacement therapy (if you’re simultaneously suffering from other menopause-related symptoms).

 Is it time to talk to a healthcare provider about your menopause and hair loss?
 Alloy can help.
 Click here to get started.